-The table below summarises the six Directors' areas of competence, skills and experience.
+The table below summarises the areas of competence, skills and experience of the six Directors in office as at 30 June 2018.

 Category Number of Directors Executive Leadership Sustainable success in business at a very senior executive level in a successful career.
 6 Global Experience Senior management or equivalent experience in multiple global locations, exposed to a range of political, cultural, regulatory and business environments.
-5 Governance Commitment to the highest standards of governance, including experience with a major organisation that is subject to rigorous governance standards, and an ability to assess the effectiveness of senior management.
+Governance Commitment to the highest standards of governance, including experience with a major organisation that is subject to rigorous governance standards, and an ability to assess the effectiveness of senior management.
 Strategy/Risk Track record of developing and implementing a successful strategy, including appropriately probing and challenging management on the delivery of agreed strategic planning objectives.
 Track record in developing an asset or business portfolio over the long term that remains resilient to systemic risk.
+Financial Acumen Senior executive or equivalent experience in business strategy including competitive business analysis, financial and management accounting and reporting, corporate transactions and finance including mergers and acquisition, financial control implementation and assessment, risk management and other assurance (e.g. audit), taxation and legal.
+Capital projects Experience working in an industry with projects involving large-scale capital outlays and long-term investment horizons.
+Sustainability and Stakeholder Management Experience related to workplace health and safety, environmental and social responsibility, human resources, industrial relations and community relations.